+This partially answers a question of \citet{Andoni2014}, who asked if it is possible to find exact euclidean MST in this complexity.
+This is in contrast to their lower bound which shows that in $\ell_\infty$ norm and $\Theta(\log n)$ dimensions, this is not possible under the 1-vs-2-cycles conjecture.

-One may use one of the existing algorithms \cite{Goodrich1997,Kramer2020} to compute a Delaunay triangulation of the input set.
+Our algorithm for Euclidean MST works as follows.
+We start by using one of the existing algorithms \cite{Goodrich1997,Kramer2020} to compute a Delaunay triangulation of the input set.
 This can be done in $O(1)$ rounds and $O(n^\epsilon)$ space per machine.
 It is well-known that the EMST of a point set is a subset of its Delaunay triangulation.
-To get the euclidean minimum spanning tree, we then may use our MST algorithm that uses $O(1)$ rounds and $O(n^{2/3+\epsilon})$ space per machine.
+To get the euclidean minimum spanning tree, we then may use our MST algorithm on the Delaunay triangulation that uses $O(1)$ rounds and $O(n^{2/3+\epsilon})$ space per machine.
 The Delaunay triangulation is an embedded planar graph with a straight-line embedding, and the assumptions of our algorithm are thus satisfied.
+One can easily get an algorithm with $O(\log n)$ rounds complexity, by using Borůvka's MST algorithm in place of our more efficient algorithm.
 The only previously known algorithm that uses $o(\log n)$ rounds and $n^{1-\Omega(1)}$ space per machine is that of \citet{Andoni2014} which only gives an approximate answer.